nlohmann/std_json/proposal.md

 type `json_type::array` and `json_type::object` for empty initializer lists and initializer lists containing pairs.

-*Complexity:* The same complexity to create the underlying data structure defined by `ArrayType` and linear time in size of the initializer list.
+*Complexity:* The same complexity to create the underlying data structure defined by `array_type` and linear time in size of the initializer list.

 ```cpp